Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope:`` ``.grok`` ``.mprops``
-| -.3in

 #. **val** Bulk density of dry soil [M L:math:`^{-3}`].
 If necessary,
    the bulk density of a solid is calculated as :math:`\rho_s = \rho_b / (1 - \theta_s)`.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Bulk density

 By default, the porous medium acts as a single-porosity medium (i.e. the immobile zone is inactive) because the porosity and mass transfer